IAO Level 3 Diploma in Adult Care – 603/2535/5

 Students who don’t have a suitable placement should consider one of the Pearson Qualifications:

 Course Delivery Notice: You will receive access to the course materials through an online portal for a 12-month period.
-Students can use the portal for accessing their course materials, submitting assignments and to log tutor questions.
-A hard-copy book version of the course notes are also supplied.
-Due to the current circumstances surrounding COVID-19 the delivered online.
+Students can use the portal for accessing their course materials, submitting assignments, and log tutor questions..
+Due to the current circumstances surrounding COVID-19 the delivered is online.

 The Adult Care – Level 3 Diploma Course includes the following units:-